Frequently Asked Questions

 What is a "Grace Period"?

-The Grace Period is a buffer time you can add to your schedule to account for normal variance in job execution time.
+The Grace Period is a "silent buffer" time you can add to your schedule to account for normal variance in job execution time.
+During this period, the monitor stays in the **UP** (green) state, even if the scheduled time has passed.

 - Formula:

-Next Expectation = Last Ping Time + Schedule + Grace Period - Example: If your job runs every hour (3600s) and takes up to 5 minutes to finish, you might set a grace period of 10 minutes.
-We won't alert you until 1 hour and 10 minutes have passed since the last ping.
+LATE Threshold = Last Ping Time + Schedule + Grace Period - Example: If your job runs every hour (3600s) and takes up to 5 minutes to finish, you might set a grace period of 10 minutes.
+Your dashboard will stay green for 1 hour and 10 minutes.
+If no ping arrives by then, it transitions to **LATE**.

 How quickly will I be alerted?